csiro-data-school/python/_episodes/07-for_loops.md

 - "Correctly write `for` loops to repeat simple calculations."
 - "Trace changes to a loop variable as the loop runs."
 - "Trace changes to other variables as they are updated by a `for` loop."
-- "Explain what a `while` loop does."
-- "Correctly combine `while` loops with booleans."
 - "Combine `for` loops with conditionals to process collections of data."

 keypoints: